namhoonki/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-Namhoon Ki is an Associate Professor in the Department of Public Administration/Graduate School of Governance at Sungkyunkwan University.
+Namhoon Ki is an Associate Professor in the Department of Public Administration at Korea University.
 His research interests include Local Government, Inter-governmental Collaboration, Public Management, Decentralization, and Network Analysis.